utsa-lib-cedish/mapbox-layers/README.md

 export default App;
 ```

-Next, let's import the states list JSON and set it as a variable called `states`, then pass it into the Dropdown component as a prop called `options`, along with an `id` prop.
+Next, let's import the states JSON and set it as a variable called `states`, then pass it into the Dropdown component as a prop called `options`, along with an `id` prop.
 This will result in our code receiving the list of states from the JSON file and passing it into our Dropdown component.

 `App.jsx`:
 ```jsx